 Huntington is a very small city located in the state of Texas.
 With a population of 2,140 people and two constituent neighborhoods, Huntington is the 602nd largest community in Texas.

-When you are in Huntington, you'll notice that it is more blue-collar than most other communities in America.
-35.27% of Huntington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Huntington is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Huntington who work in office and administrative support (18.12%), maintenance occupations (6.36%), and food service (6.22%).
+Huntington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Huntington is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Huntington who work in office and administrative support (21.08%), management occupations (9.74%), and healthcare (7.67%).

-Huntington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Huntington does not have a public transit system used by locals to get to and from work.

-The per capita income in Huntington in 2010 was $14,934, which is low income relative to Texas and the nation.
-This equates to an annual income of $59,736 for a family of four.
-Huntington also has one of the higher rates of people living in poverty in the nation, with 32.19% of its population below the federal poverty line.
+The per capita income in Huntington in 2010 was $17,404, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $69,616 for a family of four.

 The most common language spoken in Huntington is English.
 Other important languages spoken here include Spanish and German.